Kaht-Solutions/laravel-auth-module/README.md

 <br> You can Manage all your clients including your Cookie-Tokens OR Bearer-Tokens
 <br> Because of full independency we put some example for controllers but we don't use them
 inside this module and we don't suggest it to you.
+This Module works fine with laravel 5.7,5.8 and 6.*
 ## Documentation
 You can fork it inside your Modules folder of `nwidart/laravel-modules` and enjoy it.